 3. Enter the email address this draft order will be sent to, and add a custom message if desired.
 Select Send to send the invoice.

-5. The customer will receive an email including the products, discounts, and other info about this order.
+5. The customer receives an email with the products and discounts, plus a link to checkout to pay.
 This email will contain a link to the shop checkout that the customer can use to make a payment.